ikmb/virus-pipe/README.md

 # IKMB virus-pipe

-Pipeline to assembly, map and variant call a Sars-CoV2 samples
+Pipeline to map and variant call a Sars-CoV2 sample and create a consensus assembly for lineage typing.
+Optionally, a de-novo assembly can be performed.

 ## Documentation